 The Government, through the QIA, is QNB's most significant shareholder, owning 50.0 per cent. of QNB's outstanding voting shares.
-As a result of QNB's Articles of Association and the Government's shareholding, the Government has the power to appoint five of the 10 members of QNB's Board of Directors.
+As a result of recent amendments to QNB's Articles of Association as per the requirements of Qatar Central Bank Circular Number 25 of 2022 pertaining to Corporate Governance Instructions to Banks, the Government has the power to appoint 4 of the 11 members of QNB's Board of Directors.
 A proposal at an extraordinary general assembly of shareholders of QNB requires a vote of two-thirds of the shareholders present at the meeting to be passed, while a simple majority vote is required to pass a proposal at an annual general assembly.
 As a result, the Government may be able to block certain actions or resolutions proposed at QNB's annual or extraordinary assembly of shareholders.
 Consequently, investors should note that the interests of the Government may, in certain circumstances, be different from those of QNB Group's creditors (including the holders of the Notes).
 See "Business Description of QNB Group-Ownership and Operational Structure of QNB Group".

-ONB has significant credit-related contingent items and commitments that may lead to potential losses
+QNB has significant credit-related contingent items and commitments that may lead to potential losses

 As part of its normal banking business, QNB issues loan commitments, guarantees, letters of credit and other financial facilities, all of which are accounted for off QNB's balance sheet until such time as they are actually funded or cancelled.
 Although these commitments are contingent and therefore off-balance sheet, they nonetheless subject QNB to related credit and liquidity risks.
 Credit-related commitments are subject to the same credit approval terms and compliance procedures as loans and advances, and commitments to extend credit are contingent on customers maintaining required credit standards.
 Although QNB anticipates that only a portion of QNB's obligations in respect of these commitments will be triggered, QNB may become obligated to make payments in respect of a greater portion of such commitments, which could have a material adverse effect on QNB's funding needs and credit risks.
-As at 31 December 2023, QNB had QR263.1 billion (U.S.\$72.3 billion) in such contingent liabilities and other commitments.
+As at 31 December 2024, QNB had QR291.2 billion (U.S.\$80.0 billion) in such contingent liabilities and other commitments.